Beat Saber: How to Clear Rock Mixtape – Complete Walkthrough

 If you care about score or rank, treat modifiers as training tools.
 Learn with assistance on, then repeat the clear clean once the pattern flow makes sense.
 That is faster than grinding the same failure point over and over with full scoring rules active.

-This is not an official difficulty list.
-It is the most efficient walkthrough order if your goal is to finish the whole Rock Mixtape without getting stuck early on the longest or most exhausting maps.
+This is an efficiency order, not an official difficulty list.
+Follow it if your goal is to finish the whole Rock Mixtape without getting stuck early on the longest or most exhausting maps.

 • 1.
 Seven Nation Army – best warm-up chart, clear rhythm, easy to settle your timing